 We will not share your personal information with third parties or used in any other way other than described in this policy, unless required by law.

-You can change your mind at any time by contacting Orthopaedic Research UK, Furlong House, 10A Chandos Street, London W1G 9DQ or by email firstname.lastname@example.org
+Where your personal information has been captured by consent, you can withdraw your consent at any time by contacting Orthopaedic Research UK, Furlong House, 10A Chandos Street, London W1G 9DQ or by email email@example.com

 How do we protect personal information?

 When you give us personal information, we take steps to ensure that it’s treated securely.
 We use a secure server when you make a donation via our website.
 We also take appropriate measures to ensure that all the information disclosed to us is kept secure, accurate and up to date and kept only for so long as is necessary for the purposes for which it is given.